 Taking an example:

 Assume that you have to design an attendance management system for students.
 The classes that you can create are students and professors.
 As objects are the instances of a class, we can have Rahul, Karan and Namita as the objects of the student’s class.
 The students individually are the objects that inherit features or attributes from the class defined.
 Similarly, for the professor class, you can have objects such as Suresh sir, Ramesh sir and so on.

-Object-oriented programming is based on mainly four basic concepts throughout that we will discuss here briefly:
+Object-oriented programming is based on mainly four basic concepts.
+Let’s unfold them one by one here :-

 - Abstraction: It is the key concept in the domain of object-oriented programming.
-It enables the programmer to abstract or says, it hides details from the users.
-Hiding the information is essential in today’s technologically advanced times.
+It enables the programmer to abstract or we can say , it hides details from the users.
+In today’s world of technology privacy i.e. hiding the information is everyone’s demand.
 There are many advantages of abstraction, such as:

-It makes the complex logic hide behind and lets the user simply use the system: For example, we as the user of ATM machines don’t bother about how the machines verify our password? how does it have useful information such as account number, balance and statements? and how the machine accurately gives out the entered amount?
+It makes the complex logic hide behind and makes the system easy to use for a user.
+For example, Have you ever thought about how the ATM machines verify our password?
+How does it have useful information such as account number, balance and statements?
+And how does the machine accurately give out the entered amount?
 All these functions are achieved by various system configurations, mechanisms and algorithms.
 But the user is not required to know all of it to get the money out of the ATM machine.

 It allows the particular code to be efficiently reused while avoiding complexity: For example, there are tons of APIs that developers regularly use to integrate into their systems.
 Taking the common Google, Facebook and email authentication system.
 You can find them on every website.
 Not all of them, program the google authentication themselves.
 It is owned by Google.
 Google has given the provision of using the authentication API that enables other developers to use it in their system without explicitly coding it from scratch.
 This has increased the reusability of the same code and without any complex implementation.